microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs were running inside dedicated environments.
 Many of these JVMs were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics traditionally aimed at shared environments.
 Under this condition, the JVM does not utilize most of the memory available.
 With underuse of available resources, application developers and operators tend to apply horizontal scaling to address performance issues.
 This premature move to horizontal scaling, in turn, leads to more resource waste, both in terms of computing resources and engineering resources.

-By increasing JVM's awareness of more resources available to it in environments with dedicated resources, the JVM will have more opportunities to behave adequately, or at the very least meet the resource consumption (footprint) expected by the user.
+By increasing JVM's awareness to more resources available in dedicated environments, the JVM will have more opportunities to behave adequately, or at the very least meet the resource consumption (footprint) expected by the user.
+On the other hand allocating too much resources to the JVM can be dangerous.

 Currently, the default ergonomics of the HotSpot JVM are: